Showing posts with label 2022. Show all posts

 The disk design is superb but "a 3D printed stress reliever".
 What's one of those? heh

-Thanks to AtariMania, I got wind of a new game available for the Atari ST by Dwalin.
-It was originally released last year for something called MSDOS... whatever that might be I don't know.
-Anyhow, it is a short conversational adventure ported to DAAD for a variety of home computers, one of which is our lovely Atari ST.
+Thanks to AtariMania, I got wind of a new game for the Atari ST, by Dwalin.
+It was originally released last year for something called MS-DOS, whatever that might be.
+It's a short conversational adventure ported to DAAD for several home computers, one of which is our lovely Atari ST. The only computer that matters.

 (Hang on, how old am I?
 Erm, am I even human?
 What's going on?)

-We begin in a grungy room somewhere in New York not too far from Central Park.
-The graphics are retro using a rough digitized style that I really like.
+We begin in a grungy room located somewhere in New York, near Central Park.
+The graphics are retro using a digitized style that I really admire.
 Each room is detailed without large, overbearing paragraphs of text.
 Although some of its English has grammatical issues, nothing serious and it certainly isn't going to spoil the fun.

-The parser interaction is excellent allowing exploration using the usual commands to look, examine, get, drop, open, etc along with the usual compass directions to get around.
-Each command can be shortened: 'L' to look, 'X' to examine something...
+The parser interaction is excellent, allowing exploration using the usual commands to look, examine, get, drop, open, etc. Including the usual compass directions to get around.
+Each command can be shortened: 'L' to look, 'X' to examine.
 In fact, examining everything is never a bad idea nor is asking for help.

-The characters you meet along the way are few but full of... character!
-The butler appears to have spent his lifetime pottering about the house so you get little from him.
-Dorwinion isn't exactly and a nice guy by the looks of it but I liked Shadow's sense of humour.
+The characters you meet are few but full of... character!
+The butler appears to have spent his lifetime pottering about the house so quite useless.
+Dorwinion isn't exactly a nice guy by the looks of it but I liked Shadow's sense of humour.
 Oh, and there's a nasty cat.
-I don't like cats because they only use you to get food!
-And then there's the gnome, what a crazy tale he represents and he's nothing more than a lunatic.
+I don't like cats because they only use you for food!
+And then there's the gnome - what a crazy tale he represents and is nothing more than a lunatic.
+You'll see!

-This may very well be a short adventure but it's full of wonder, investigation and alternative humour.
+This may well be a short adventure but, it's full of curiosity, investigation and alternative humour.
 Yes, the story is insane, without any realism, and I loved that.
-Do not be too quick to dismiss this excellent adventure game.
+Do not be too quick to dismiss this excellent adventure.

 In fact, I wish I would listen to my own advice!
 Make sure you look under every stone.

-As I was enjoying the adventure, I message Dwalin about the game, its story and how it all came about...
+As I enjoyed the adventure, I messaged Dwalin about it, the story, and how it came about...

 "This is really a very short adventure, and that is why I chose it to be my first experience in translation.
 I am fond of text adventures since the 80s, where I played most of the commercially published adventures in Spain.
 I also had Gilsoft's PAWS, the program (or parser) that allowed you to create adventures for Spectrum, and I published a first homebrew adventure for that in 1993.